gaycodegal/operator-12/WINDOWS.md

 	bazel build //:packaged --spawn_strategy=standalone

-Then simply extract the zip and run the `operator-12.exe` program within.
+Then simply extract the zip and run the `main.exe` program within.